Kirkleatham: History

 Cholmley Turner added other Grade I listed buildings, the most notable being the Turner Mausoleum, in memory of his son, and adjoining the Church of St Cuthbert.
 It is a Grade I listed building on Kirkleatham Lane.
 The mausoleum was built in 1739–40 by James Gibbs, and restored with added internal cladding in 1839.
 Entered from the church, it is of Baroque style and of an octagonal plan with south and south-west sides that adjoin the church.
 It is a single storey with a basement burial chamber.
 The exterior is heavily rusticated, with an unusually large area vermiculated.
 It contains the inscription, "This mausoleum was erected 1740 to the memory of Marwood William Turner Esquire the best of sons."
 Cholmley Turner also retained the architect James Gibbs for building of the chapel at the almshouses.

 Cholmley Turner's nephew Sir Charles Turner, 1st Baronet, of Kirkleatham, MP for York from 1768 to 1783, continued building upon the estate.
 His achievement included remodelling Kirkleatham Hall, as well as providing for the further development of the hospital, school, and a library.
 He also built the adjoining village of Yearby.

 In 1894 Kirkleatham became an urban district, but was annexed by Redcar in 1899, after just five years as an independent authority.
+On 1 April 1974 the parish was abolished and merged with Guisborough.
+Today, by 2024, it is a ward of Redcar and Cleveland council, which also includes Yearby.

 In 1918, Kirkleatham was the location of a mooring-out station (a secondary base) for airships protecting the east coast based out of RNAS Howden.
 The site was only used during the latter half of 1918 and was closed permanently after the Armistice.